Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 He jabbed a finger at Powell.
 "Or Humans!
 A species who successfully managed to *industrialize* warfare, and thank *fuck* they did because just imagine the mess we’d be in now if they hadn’t!
 But were *they* wise and foresighted when they did it?"

 His rage evaporated as quickly as it had come. "...I know...
-I know you have had… bad examples in the past.
+I know you have had... bad examples in the past.
 I know they have colored your opinion of us, and not *entirely* unfairly.
 But we are *not* a species of myopic eggheads playing carelessly with forces we don’t understand.
 If you make the case to Tran why such research would be a bad idea, *he will listen."*

 There was a moment of impressed silence.
 Gyotin broke it with a quiet, tactful question.

 "...And if he doesn’t agree?"

-"Then… then...
+"Then... then...
 I don’t know."
 Nofl sighed dramatically and flapped his hands.
 "I just want you to *respect* us."

 Daar glanced sideways at Powell and Gyotin, then pushed himself forward off the table and dropped to fourpaw.
 There was simply no way for him to physically come down to Nofl’s level, but he did his best.